quii/learn-go-with-tests/io.md

         FileSystemStore_test.go:71: got 33 want 34
 ```

-Our implementation is empty so the old score is getting returned
+Our implementation is empty so the old score is getting returned.

 ## Write enough code to make it pass